cspeer504/BMG-P3-GeneralUtilities/README.md

 1. Event Viewer - Editor Window to track what posts events and what listens to them.
 2. Mode Viewer - Editor Window to track what modes have been started and which are currently active.
 3. Backbox Overlay - Backbox debug overlay showing these event and mode details on the cabinet!
+[Showcased on YouTube!](https://www.youtube.com/watch?v=MIPSBPOfZwk)